-This morning our gay Spain tour flies back to the capital of Madrid.
-Please note: this flight is NOT included in the cost of your tour.
+This morning we fly back to the capital of Madrid.
 Do some final souvenir shopping, or check out one of the city’s impressive museums.
 With the pilgrimage behind us, we’ll enjoy a glorious Farewell Dinner together.
 The you’ll have one last chance to wallow in Spain’s famous gay nightlife, with our private guide taking us to Chueca’s most popular bars.

 As the last day of our tour, no activities are planned.
 Please confirm departure transfers with your trip leader, and safe travels home.
-Thank you for joining our big gay Spain hike.
 Safe journey!